 Natural consequences are just 1 of 6 possible means of discipline we can use in our child’s life.
 There are times natural consequences aren’t appropriate or aren’t immediately obvious.
 In those cases, we need to use some of the other tools.

-We’ll be doing a live online training event for parents called Your Discipline Toolbox: a practical guide to discipline you can actually stick with.
+We did a training event for parents called Your Discipline Toolbox: a practical guide to discipline you can actually stick with.